Search for a Method: Marxism and Existentialism

 Sartre then turns to his own experience with Marx.
-He describes an early attraction to Marx's thought since it did a better job of describing the condition of the proletariat than the "optimistic humanism" that was being taught at university.
+He describes an early attraction to Marx's thought since it better described the real condition of the proletariat than the "optimistic humanism" taught at his university.
 Despite this affinity toward Marx's works, Sartre claims that his generation's interpretation of Marxism remained tainted by idealism and individualism until World War II broke down the dominant societal structures.
 Despite this apparent victory of Marxism, existentialism persisted because Marxism stagnated.
-Marxism became a tool for the security and policies of the Soviet Union.
-The Soviets halted the organic conflict and debate that develops a philosophy, and turned Marxist materialism into an idealism in which reality was made to conform to the a priori, ideological beliefs of Soviet bureaucrats.
-Sartre points to the Hungarian Uprising of 1956 where Soviet leaders assumed that any revolt must be counter-revolutionary and anti-Marxist when, in fact, the Hungarian revolt came directly from the working class.
-In contrast to this inflexible mode of thinking, Sartre points to Marx's writings on the Revolutions of 1848 and the French coup d'état of 1851 in which Marx examined class relations instead of taking them as given.
-Sartre notes that his contemporary Marxists maintained a focus on "analysis" but criticizes this analysis as a superficial study focused on verifying Marxist absolutes ("eternal knowledge") instead of gaining an understanding of historical perspective, as Marx himself did.
+Marxism became a tool to justify the domestic and foreign policies of the Soviet Union.
+The Soviets halted the organic conflict and debate that allows a philosophy to progress, and turned Marxist materialism into an idealism in which reality was made to conform to the a priori ideology of Soviet bureaucrats.
+Sartre points to the Hungarian Uprising of 1956 where Soviet leaders assumed that any revolt must be counter-revolutionary and anti-Marxist when in fact, the Hungarian revolt came directly from the working class.
+In contrast to this inflexible thinking, Sartre points to Marx's writings on the Revolutions of 1848 and the French coup d'état of 1851 which explored and examined contemporary class relations instead of taking them as given.
+Sartre criticizes the analysis of the Marxists of his day, which he considers a superficial attempt to verify "eternal" Marxist dogmas instead of seeking new understanding from historical perspective as Marx himself did.

-Sartre turns his criticism on to other methods of investigation.
-He says that "American Sociology" has too much "theoretic uncertainty" while the once promising psychoanalysis has stagnated.
+Sartre turns his criticism toward other methods of investigation.
+He says that "American sociology" has too much "theoretic uncertainty" while the once promising psychoanalysis has stagnated.
 Unlike these methods and the generally dominant idealism, existentialism and Marxism offer a possible means of understanding mankind and the world as a totality.
 Sartre claims that the class war predicted by Marxism has failed to occur because orthodox Marxism has become too rigid and "Scholastic".
 Despite its stagnation, Marxism remains the philosophy of this time.
 Both existentialism and Marxism see the world in dialectical terms where individual facts are meaningless; truth is found not in facts themselves but in their interaction: they only gain significance as part of a totality.
-György Lukács argued that existentialism and Marxist materialism could not be compatible, Sartre responds with a passage from Engels showing that it is the dialectic resulting from economic conditions that drives history just as in Sartre's dialectically driven existentialism.
-Sartre concludes the chapter by citing Marx from Das Kapital: "The reign of freedom does not begin in fact until the time when the work imposed by necessity and external finality shall cease..."
-Sartre, following Marx, sees human freedom limited by economic scarcity.
-For Sartre, Marxism will remain the only possible philosophy until scarcity is overcome; moreover, he sees even conceiving of a successor theory—or what one might look like—as impossible until the scarcity problem is overcome.
+György Lukács argued that existentialism and Marxist materialism could not be compatible; Sartre responds with a passage from Engels asserting that the economic dialectic is the driving force of history, parallel to Sartre's dialectically driven existentialism.
+Sartre concludes the chapter by approvingly quoting Marx from Das Kapital: "The reign of freedom does not begin in fact until the time when the work imposed by necessity and external finality shall cease..."
+That is, human freedom is limited by economic scarcity, and Marxism will remain the only relevant philosophy until scarcity is overcome; until this is achieved, no real conception of a successor theory will be possible, only empty speculations.